-Short and long haul flights can definitely wreak havoc on your skin.
-I’ve certainly had my fair share of times where I’ve landed in a new destination, wanting to look fresh and fabulous but instead my skin looking dehydrated, blotchy and fatigued from the dry environment of an aeroplane.
+After years of travelling, I’ve certainly had my fair share of times where I’ve landed in a new destination hoping to look fresh and fabulous, but instead arrive looking dehydrated, blotchy and fatigued.
 After trial and error, I can now say with confidence that those days are well and truly behind me.
-So here are my top tips to keeping your skin looking and feeling fresh whilst in the air.
+So here are some tips from me to you, on hw to keep your skin looking and feeling fresh whilst in the air.

 Place your hair in a braid or plait.
 This prevents oil and dirt from getting on your skin and causing breakouts.
 As a bonus, when you land, you’ll have some natural waves to set you on your way.